rodionaltshuler/solana_arbitrage_opportunities/README.md

 ### Project folders

-- *resources*: IDL (interface definition language) fetched for Raydium Pool using fetch_idl.sh.
+- *idls*: interface definition language) fetched for Raydium Pool using fetch_idl.sh.
 - *src*: program code

 ### Improvements Required

-1. **RaydiumClmmSource**
-   Current implementation fetches pool state manually and relies on hard-coded schemas and response parsing.
-   Improvement: rewrite RaydiumClmmSource using the Anchor framework to simplify pool state fetching and avoid manual schema definitions.

-2. **BinanceSource**
+1. **BinanceSource**
    Current implementation only fetches the latest tick (`bookTicker`).
    Improvement: integrate L2 order book stream instead, as this would be more appropriate for identifying real opportunities to buy/sell an asset and for evaluating available depth.

-3. **Raydium**
+2. **Raydium**
    Current version derives bid/ask prices manually from the mid price (sqrt_price_x64) and does not analyze depth or slippage.
-   Improvement: enhance the implementation to read tick arrays and compute realistic liquidity depth and slippage for trades.
+   Improvement: enhance the implementation to read tick arrays (TickArrayState subscription?) and compute realistic liquidity depth and slippage for trades.